-Reversing the pattern that we saw in hard-bottom channels, ASCI scores were uncommon in soft-bottom channels, whereas CSCI scores frequently exceeded reference-based thresholds.
-Thus, alternative best-observed thresholds may be useful for interpreting ASCI scores in softbottom channels, whereas reference-based thresholds may be useful for interpreting CSCI scores.
+Reversing the pattern that we saw in hard-bottom channels, high ASCI scores were uncommon (<10%) in soft-bottom channels, whereas CSCI scores frequently exceeded reference-based thresholds.
+Thus, alternative best-observed thresholds may be useful for interpreting ASCI scores in soft-bottom channels, whereas reference-based thresholds may be useful for interpreting CSCI scores.

-As an exception, soft-bottom engineered channels with 1 hardened side often scored better for both index types, compared to those with 2 hardened sides, or those with no hardening whatsoever.
-Frequently, these onesided channels occur in less developed areas with greater ability for streams to meander and generate the habitat complexity that supports high biointegrity index scores.
+As an exception, soft-bottom engineered channels with 1 hardened side often scored better for both index types, compared to those with 2 hardened sides, or those with no hardening whatsoever (e.g., 40% vs. 17 - 20% for CSCI scores).
+Frequently, these one-sided channels occur in less developed areas with greater ability for streams to meander and generate the habitat complexity that supports high biointegrity index scores.
+Less developed areas typically have less anthropogenic stress, such as lower pollutant inputs or less severe hydrologic modification.